 NewsGuard contacted all of the news outlets that appeared to have had their content rewritten using AI.
 Jason Easley, owner and managing editor of the liberal-leaning U.S. political news site PoliticusUSA, said that DailyHeadliner.com, one of the 37 copycat sites NewsGuard found, “did not and has never had permission from us to reprint our article/s.”

 Easley added: “We take very seriously the potential threat to intellectual property rights posed by misused AI and urge Congress and the White House to take appropriate action to protect journalists, publishers, and other artists from the potential theft of their work.”
 As of Aug.
 23, 2023, DailyHeadliner.com had not responded to NewsGuard’s inquiry.

 NewsGuard contacted the other 36 sites it identified as seemingly using AI to repurpose content.
-Just one responded.
+Just two responded.
 In an unattributed email, a representative for TopStories.com.ng, a site that describes itself as “a leading native digital news site with a primary focus on Nigeria,” said, simply, “You are all mad.”
 NewsGuard found that the site had appeared to use AI to rewrite an Aug.
 14, 2023, Breitbart news article — a fact that TopStories.com.ng did not dispute in its brief email.

 Plug and Play: How to Automate Plagiarism

 Many of the 37 copycat sites NewsGuard identified appeared to have been coded to find, rewrite, and publish automatically — with no human oversight.